 Be authentic in your beliefs and spiritual practice.

 Learning how to love yourself starts with self acceptance for who you are and where you are in your life journey right now.
 There is something pure about accepting yourself.
-You acknowledge the truth about yourself and love yourself enough anyway.
+You acknowledge the truth and love yourself anyway.
 This is the stepping stone to make move forward in your life.

 You honor your humanness when you show yourself mercy, tolerance, patience and empathy.